Watch as NDC MPs celebrate Assin North victory with DJ Azonto's 'fa no fam'

 National Democratic Congress (NDC) lawmakers were in joyous mood on Friday, June 30 as they welcomed James Gyakye Quayson back into the lawmaking chamber.

-Quayson was ousted as Member of Parliament through a Supreme Court ruling that questioned is eligibility to contest for the Assin North seat in 2020.
+Quayson was ousted as Member of Parliament through a Supreme Court ruling that questioned his eligibility to contest for the Assin North seat in 2020.

-His ouster triggered a the June 27 by-election in the constituency located in the Central Region.
+His ouster triggered the June 27 by-election in the constituency located in the Central Region.

 The NDC maintained him as their candidate for the June 27 by-election and he won the vote over two others with over 57% of valid votes cast.

-In a video sighted by GhanaWeb, over a dozen NDC MPs are captured dancing to a popular song "Fa Ne Fom" by DJ Azonto as they danced with Quayson.
+In a video sighted by GhanaWeb, over a dozen NDC MPs are captured dancing to a popular song "Fa Ne Fom" by DJ Azonto.

+The song had become popular during the campaign for the Assin North by-election.

 In photos shared by MP for North Tongu Samuel Okudzeto Ablakwa, the MPs also cut a cake to celebrate Quayson's return to the chamber after a keenly contest election.